 Saban’s Power Rangers won’t leave a similar imprint on the cultural consciousness like the original series because it doesn’t want to.
 The film is content to be a popcorn flick, and even though there’s nothing wrong with that, considering the legacy of the franchise its based on, there’s a lot of wasted potential.

 Saban’s Power Rangers gets a 3.5/5 rating.

-Written by Chris Sim.
+Christopher Sim is a guest contributor.
 Special thanks to Cathay-Keris Films.